Scale-Adaptive Generative Flows for Multiscale Scientific Data: Conclusions

-Several directions warrant further investigation.
+Several directions are natural for further improvement.
+The analysis of scale-adaptive schedule is limited to Gaussian case and extending the design of schedules to more general multiscale choices and conducting systematic analysis is important for the deployment of the strategy in practice.
 Extension to three-dimensional systems and higher resolutions would demonstrate scalability for modern computational requirements.
-Development of automated procedures for estimating spectral characteristics from limited data could broaden practical applicability.
-Additionally, integration with physics-informed strategies and exploration of non-Gaussian noise families informed by specific physical processes represent promising avenues for enhancing generative modeling of scientific phenomena.
+A more refined analysis of how the training-objective norm interacts with learning efficiency and spectral sensitivity would make the theoretical picture more complete.
+Integration with physics-informed strategies and exploration of non-Gaussian noise families informed by specific physical processes are also promising avenues for enhancing generative modeling of scientific phenomena.

-{\bf Acknowledgments} YC acknowledges support from UCLA start-up funds.
-EVE is supported by the National Science Foundation under Awards DMR1420073, DMS-2012510, and DMS-2134216, and by a Vannevar Bush Faculty Fellowship.